savushkin-r-d/EasyEPLANner/ReadMe.md

 ### Code style
-We using C# and LUA programming languages for development.
-We have [own set of agreements](docs/codestyle.md), which you need to stick to make the code convenient and readable.
+We use C# and LUA programming languages for development.
+We have [own set of agreements](docs/codestyle.md), which you must follow to make the code convenient and readable.

 ### License